charlesbrandt/public/code/version_control/git.md

 # Set the cache to timeout after one hour (setting is in seconds)
 ```

+### SSH

+use `ssh -A` to share credentials with the machine you connect to.

+Then if you register your local machine's public ssh key with a service like Gitlab or [Github](https://github.com/settings/keys), you won't have to type your username and password every time you push or pull.

+### Passwords

 If you think you want to store your password, consider setting up an ssh key with your git server instead.

 (Don't do this) to store passwords: